ksafranski/ColtJS/README.md

 });
 ```

 The above will attach the `messages` object to the scope of the module for access.
+In the above instance the reference would be `this.messages` inside any methods of
+the module.

 ---